 Tel: +44 (0)1570 424794

-Prior to this (1998-2000) I co-directed the Gaza Research Project with Dr Joanne Clarke (UEA) and Dr Moain Sadeq (then director of the Palestinian Department of Antiquities, Gaza), during which time I was based at the British Institute of Archaeology at Jersualem.
+Prior to this (1998-2000), I co-directed the Gaza Research Project with Dr Joanne Clarke (UEA) and Dr Moain Sadeq (then director of the Palestinian Department of Antiquities, Gaza), during which time I was based at the British Institute of Archaeology at Jerusalem.

 Between 1995 and 1998 I held a British Academy Postdoctoral Research Fellowship at the University of Edinburgh.
 My research examined Mycenaean pottery imported to the Levant.
 I also spent a few months in 1999 at the Maison de l’Orient, Lyons working on the archives from Ugarit and Tell Abu Hawam.

-My PhD thesis examined burial practices on Cyprus at the transition from the Bronze to the Iron Age, but subsequently my research has focused on interactions in the East Mediterranean (Cyprus, the Aegean and the Levant) and the impact on material worlds of ancient communities.
+My PhD thesis examined burial practices on Cyprus during the transition from the Bronze to the Iron Age, but subsequently, my research has focused on interactions in the East Mediterranean (Cyprus, the Aegean and the Levant) and the impact on material worlds of ancient communities.

 - American Schools of Oriental Research

 My teaching is research-led and focuses on theoretically informed archaeologies, with particular emphasis on the Bronze Age East Mediterranean (Cyprus, Aegean and Levant).
 I convene the following modules:

 - Spaces, Places and Objects in Ancient Mediterranean Religions

 - Art and Representations in the Ancient Near East

 - Thinking Through Archaeology (archaeological theory)